 $40 ÷ 2 = $20 (half-year depreciation)

-Notice that this $20 first-year depreciation agrees to the 20% depreciation rate given in the half-year table for five year property.
+Notice that this $20 first-year depreciation agrees to the 20% depreciation rate given in the half-year table for a five-year property.

 Second-year depreciation is calculated by dividing the remaining basis of the asset by the original useful life and then doubling it.
-The year 2 depreciation for our example $100 asset can be calculated:
+The year 2 depreciation for our example $100 asset can be calculated as follows:

 $100 (cost) − $20 (prior depreciation) = $80 (remaining basis)